Enrico Nicolini

 Enrico Nicolini (born 16 January 1955) is an Italian professional former footballer and manager.
 He currently assists CFR Cluj coach Andrea Mandorlini.

 Playing career

-Nicolini grew up in U.C.
+Nicolini grew up in the U.C.
 Sampdoria youth team and made his debut in Serie A in 1972.
-He won a promotion in Serie A with Catanzaro in 1978.
+He won promotion to Serie A with Catanzaro in 1978.

 He collected 237 matches in Serie A, scoring 25 goals, and 155 matches in Serie B, scoring 9 goals.

 Coaching career

 Nicolini started a career as coach in 1990, managing Novara in Serie C2.

 Later he assisted Carlo Mazzone during his work at Brescia and then joined Andrea Mandorlini's staff at CFR Cluj in Romania.